 As the compliance deadlines for DPPs draw closer, companies must prepare by implementing necessary tracking systems, software solutions, and internal processes to meet regulatory requirements.
 A proactive approach not only ensures adherence to the law but also enhances transparency, builds consumer trust, and contributes to a sustainable economy.

-NB: more information will be added to this article in December regarding textiles and the construction industry.
+NB: more information will be added to this article as the regulation develops and more details are released.